Projects by Outcome Domains and Support Areas

-Below are links to the introduction and 8 chapters of the NIDRR Program Directory, similar to their format in the hard copy version.
+Below are links to the introduction and 8 chapters of the NIDILRR Program Directory, similar to their format in the hard copy version.
 This online version will be updated and may differ in both content and form from the original print version.
-Please note: This Directory is organized following NIDRR's funding priorities.
+Please note: This Directory is organized following NIDILRR's outcome domains and support areas.
 For a listing of projects by project type visit the Projects by Funding Mechanism.

 You may also search the Program Directory from the Program Directory Search page.

 See our publications page to download copies of the Directory.

 Please note: These links will only display currently funded projects.
 For previously funded projects, use the Search page and remember to select "All projects, both current and defunded."